 Keith Buhagiar is a PhD graduate in archaeology from the University of Malta specialising in rural landscape development, related water management systems as well as Maltese and Sicilian medieval and Early Modern cave-settlements.
 Dr Buhagiar lectures in palaeochristian and medieval archaeology at the Department of Classics and Archaeology and the Faculty of Theology, both at the University of Malta.
 Research interests include central Mediterranean, North African and Near Eastern water management systems, Late Roman and medieval subterranean burial spaces, cave dwellings and rock-excavated oratories, as well as Mediterranean settlement location and distribution.

 ‘Buhagiar has compiled a learned account of water-related archaeology, knights’ history, and centuries of digging for the island's most precious resource: fresh water.
-Providing a detailed look at some of Malta’s largely unseen strata, this publication will be of interest to researchers & enthusiasts alike, incl.
-MU followers, spelunkers, geographers & water specialists.’
+Providing a detailed look at some of Malta’s largely unseen strata, this publication will be of interest to researchers and enthusiasts alike, incl.
+MU followers, spelunkers, geographers and water specialists.’
 Malta Underground, 5th February 2017

 ‘The research contained in this book is fully interdisciplinary, drawing upon primary written evidence, place-names and archaeology.
 The author’s command of these materials is most impressive, particularly in combination with an evidently deep understanding of Malta’s geology and hydrology…The volume is copiously illustrated with many original photographs and line drawings, and a rich selection of extracts drawn from Malta’s fine cartographic records.
 In this sense, it is rare to read a book that conveys such a strong sense of the nature of the landscape and environment with which it is concerned…an exemplary study, which provides a model for work elsewhere in the Mediterranean region and indeed beyond.
 It is scholarly yet accessible…This book deserves to find a wide readership among those wishing to understand human interactions with landscape in long-term comparative perspective.’
 Andrew Reynolds, UCL - University College London, European Journal of Post Classical Archaeologies, Volume 7, 2017